 We start by clambering in the direction of the Besançon Citadel, a steady 15-minute walk from the city center, huffing and puffing we reach the top and witness the best views over the city!
-Next, we learn about the age-old tradition of clock making in the Museum of Time and catch a glimpse of a modern interpretation of this UNESCO classified tradition from the award-winning clock maker Utinam.
+Next, we learn about the age-old tradition of clock-making in the Museum of Time and catch a glimpse of a modern interpretation of this UNESCO-classified tradition from the award-winning clockmaker Utinam.

 As golden hours starts setting in we drive up to Fort Bregille to catch the second-best view over the city, which happens to be on the opposite side of the river.
 The sun sets behind the citadel indicating it is high time to head into town and explore.
 By the time we walk across Victor Hugo Square, named after its most famous inhabitant, the sun is shedding off the last light of the day and street lanterns take over to illuminate our path.

-Time ran out on us, but we are told there is a walk to be done to spot the prettiest fountains in the city.
+Time ran out on us, but we were told there is a walk to be done to spot the prettiest fountains in the city.
 If you do have some spare time march yourself to the local tourist office and pick up a map to go on a treasure hunt for the city’s fountains.
 Besançon truly turned out to be one of the most unique places to visit in France.

 Find accommodations in Besançon

 Ornans (Doubs Region)

 How to get there: Besançon to Ornans – 25km/15mi (28 min car ride)